Today I provided CyberpowerPC Gamer Xtreme VR Gaming PC Review. So if you are interested to buy this product then open the link from below and buy it.

 There was a marked improvement in GPU temps, but they still crept up to ~78C over time and again, none of the case fans ever really spun up.
 So I installed Asus AI suite 3 from their website, and used Fan Xpert 4 to max out all fans, which was not really that loud, actually.
 Furmark maxed out the GPU at 70C, which was clearly a large improvement, but I still wanted automatic fan control.
 I did not try max fans with the default setup, so that might be worth trying before buying anything.

-One issue is that all of the fans only respond to the CPU temp by default, and HW monitor showed the CPU never got above 45C or above 4.1 GHZ.
+One issue is that all of the fans only respond to the CPU temp by default, and the HW monitor showed the CPU never got above 45C or above 4.1 GHz.
 Some googling suggested a firmware upgrade, which fixed the boost issue.
-Unfortunately Fan Xpert 4 will not control the chassis fan speed from GPU temp (except with ASUS cards, annoyingly), so I chose the mobo temp header and built some acceptable temp/fans speed curves from that.
+Unfortunately, Fan Xpert 4 will not control the chassis fan speed from GPU temp (except with ASUS cards, annoyingly), so I chose the mobo temp header and built some acceptable temp/fans speed curves from that.
 I still max at about 74C while gaming unless I manually max the fans, so there’s still some more tweaking to do and other fan control software out there.
-Honestly though, the default, normal mode is more than sufficient with the 2 extra fans.
+Honestly, though, the default, normal mode is more than sufficient with the 2 extra fans.

 In the end, I use this with a 2k 144 hx 32 inch freesync LG monitor and it screams.
 This machine definitely hits a nice price/performance sweet spot, once a couple fans are added.

 This is an amazing PC with great components for the price.
 I got it on a Black Friday deal and I am really happy with it.
 It is definitely recommended.
 5/5.